Notre Dame QB Book most notable 4th-round selection - WTMJ

 Eventually, the 32 NFL teams might run out of prospects from the Southeastern Conference.
 There were 29 SEC players chosen through three rounds — 12 in the opening round — and eight more went in the fourth.
 That included three from Texas A&M, which finished fourth in the final AP poll: defensive tackle Bobby Brown III to the Rams, offensive lineman Dan Moore and linebacker Buddy Johnson to Pittsburgh.

-Other notable selections were Oklahoma State running back Chuba Hubbard to Carolina; Southern California defensive tackle Jay Tufele to Jacksonville to open proceedings Saturday, then teammate Amon-Ra St. Brown to Detroit.
+Other notable selections were Oklahoma State running back Chuba Hubbard to Carolina; Southern California defensive tackle Jay Tufele to Jacksonville to open proceedings Saturday — though Tufele opted out of the 2020 season because of the COVID-19 pandemic — and teammate Amon-Ra St. Brown to Detroit.
 St. Brown’s brother Equanimeous plays for Green Bay and their father was a Mr. World.

+AP Pro Football Writer Dennis Waszak Jr. and Sports Writer Brett Martel contributed.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL